Medically reviewed by Drugs.com. Last updated on Jan 21, 2022.

 - Do a physical exam.
-Your doctor will inspect your skin and the area to be treated.
-This will help him or her determine what type of chemical peel you might benefit from most and how your physical features — for example, the tone and thickness of your skin — might affect your results.
+Your doctor will inspect your skin and the area to be treated to determine what type of peel you might benefit from most and how your physical features — for example, the tone and thickness of your skin — might affect your results.

 - Take antiviral medication.
-If you have a history of herpes infections around your mouth, your doctor will likely prescribe an antiviral medication before and after treatment to help prevent a viral infection.
+Your doctor might prescribe an antiviral medication before and after treatment to help prevent a viral infection.

 - Use a bleaching agent.
-Your doctor might recommend using a bleaching agent (hydroquinone) and a retinoid cream (tretinoin) before or after the procedure to prevent skin darkening.
+Your doctor might recommend using a bleaching agent (hydroquinone), a retinoid cream, or both before or after the procedure to reduce the risk of side effects.

 - Arrange for a ride home.
-If you'll be sedated during a medium or deep chemical peel, you'll need help getting home after the procedure.
+If you'll be sedated during the procedure, arrange for a ride home.

 What you can expect